32 Avenue of the Americas: Context

 The block containing 32 Avenue of the Americas was part of the Lispenard family farm in the late 18th century, and the streets surrounding the site were surveyed and paved in 1810.
 Afterward, the neighborhood was occupied by masonry houses, which were occupied by wealthy merchants.

 The New York Telephone Company purchased nine lots in the area in 1909 for a new company building.
-The lots purchased by the New York Telephone Company were located at 18-24 Lispenard Street and 18-26 Walker Street.
+The lots purchased by the New York Telephone Company were located at 18–24 Lispenard Street and 18–26 Walker Street.
 The New York Telephone Company was one of the many subsidiaries of the Bell Telephone Company, though Bell's holdings were taken over by Bell subsidiary AT&T in 1899.
 Through the first years of the 20th century, AT&T continued to grow, completing a nearby headquarters at 195 Broadway in 1916.
-New York Telephone's headquarters, also nearby at 140 West Street, were completed in 1926.
+New York Telephone's headquarters, also nearby at the Barclay–Vesey Building, were completed in 1926.